julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 **Folk logic:**
 Poppy belonged to the borderlands of sleep and death.
 It was used to quiet pain, induce rest, and soften the passage between waking and dreaming.

-*Comparative framing:* Unlike blue lotus, which symbolized sensual ritual intoxication, poppy carried a heavier symbolism—sleep, grief, and the stillness that approaches death.
+*Comparative framing:* Unlike blue lotus, which symbolized sensual ritual intoxication, poppy carried a heavier symbolism: sleep, grief, and the stillness that approaches death.

 ---